brave/browser-laptop/.github/ISSUE_TEMPLATE.md

 <!--
-Before submitting this issue, please visit our wiki for common ones: https://github.com/brave/browser-laptop/wiki

 Have you searched for similar issues?
 There is a lot of feedbacks and bug reports we have received and closed as duplicate.
-By using search engines along with GitHub search function you would be able to find duplicates more efficiently.
+Before submitting this issue, please visit our wiki for common ones: https://github.com/brave/browser-laptop/wiki By using search engines along with GitHub search function, you would be able to find duplicates more efficiently.

 For more, check out our community site: https://community.brave.com/ -->